CRISES IN THE CAPITALIST SYSTEM

 IMPACTS OF THE FIRST WORLD WAR ON AFRICA.

-After Germany's defeat, all its colonies, including Tanganyika (Tanzania), Rwanda, Burundi, Togo, Cameroon, and Namibia, were taken away and placed under the control of other colonial powers as League of Nations mandates.
+After Germany's defeat, all its colonies, including Tanganyika, Rwanda, Burundi, Togo, Cameroon, and Namibia, were taken away and placed under the control of other colonial powers as League of Nations mandates.

-This change in administration altered the way colonies were governed, often worsening conditions for Africans.
+This change in administration changed the way colonies were governed, causing poor living conditions for Africans.

-Many Africans died during the war, especially those recruited as soldiers and carriers by colonial powers, notably in German East Africa (Tanganyika) and Togo.
+Many Africans died during the war, especially those recruited as soldiers and carriers by colonial powers, especially in German East Africa (Tanganyika) and Togo.

 3. Spread of Diseases.